yupeng0921/iproute2_learning/nstat.md

       value must stay constant)
     - Unexpected TCP option.

+Kernel will try to use fast path unless any of the above conditions are satisfied.
+If the packets are out of order, kernel will handle them in slow path, which means the performance might be not very good.
+Kerenl would also come into slow path if the "Delayed ack" is used, becuase when using "Delayed ack", the data is sent in boht direction.
+When the tcp window scale option is not used, kernel will try to enable fast path immediately when the connection come into established state, but if the tcp window scal option is used, kernel will disable the fast path at first, and try to enable it after kerenl receives packets.

 ## tcp abort
 Some statistics indicate the reaons why tcp layer want to send a rst,